Horner’s Syndrome in Cats - Causes and Treatment

 See files for Cats

 Horner’s syndrome in cats is a neurological disorder that consists of a set of symptoms that affect a cat’s nervous system.
 This disorder is cause by a dysfunction of the cat’s sympathetic nervous system.
-Horner's syndrome can affect cats of all ages.
+In this way, Horner's syndrome is not a disease in itself, but a group of symptoms of which the condition consists.
+It is a syndrome which can affect cats of

-- Protrusion of the nictitating membrane or third eyelid: cats will show this membrane that in this, and other conditions, extends over the eye to protect it.
-Eye problems in cats cause a white sheet to prolapse over majority of a cat’s eye.
-For more, we also recommend reading our article where we tell you everything you need to know about third eyelid showing in cats - causes and treatments.
+- Protrusion of the nictitating membrane (third eyelid): this membrane is in the cat's eye, between the eyeball and the eyelid.
+When problems such as Horner's syndrome and other conditions, the membrane extends over the eye to protect it.
+It is not only eye conditions which cause this to happen, but other systemic problems too.
+For more, we also recommend reading our article on third eyelid showing in cats - causes and treatment.

 - Miosis: defined as the fixed appearance of the pupil, which is permanently contracted.